 Your dashboard shows various levels of advancement all the way from Newbie to Guru.
 In order to progress, you must attain a certain level of popularity in so many challenges, attain so many points, and complete a successful ‘swap’, which I still don’t really understand but I think it is when you successfully remove one of your 4 photo-challenge pictures for a different one which then achieves more votes from the community.

 This system surely keeps you chained to the site if you give in to the addictive power of it.

 This system surely keeps you chained to the site if you give in to the addictive power of it.
 You’ll feel that you always need to vote or swap out photos or submit to new challenges.

 You can even buy ‘swaps’ for $.99 each or less per swap if you buy 20; and ‘autofills’ which are just a big, crazy nothing.
 An autofill “fills up your exposure meter in all active challenges” and is essentially a day off using Gurushots.
 That you buy.
 What a time to be alive.

 They inevitably make users pay for features that were previously free.
 (As an aside, the inescapable changes to T&Cs of just about every online platform over time make me very cautious.
-That’s one reason I choose to publish my primary content on my own platform, where the rug is less likely to be pulled from under my feet.)
+That’s one reason I choose to publish my primary content on my own platform, where the rug won’t be pulled from under my feet.